seungsab/AutoPicking_Cables/README.md

 [Source code]

-Three automatic peak-pikcing methods can be performed with the results of the Faster R-CNN by running the following m-files
+Three automatic peak-pikcing methods can be performed with the results of the Faster R-CNN by running the following m-file
 - Main_Run_automatic_peak_picking.m: Run four automatic peak-pikcing methods for each class

 [Data]